 DNA's program for genetic diversity plays out as polygyny for men and hypergamy for women.
 Polygyny is a man's drive to fertilize as many women as possible.
-Hypergamy is a woman's drive to find the best man possible.
+Hypergamy is a woman's drive to upgrade to a better man.